Skip to main content

 4. Explore content

+Content that you have created with remote inference or posted to Coop is available at your Content page.
 You can access public content at the Explore tab, and copy code and examples to modify or rerun at your workspace.

 Methods

 When remote inference is activated the results of your surveys are automatically added to your Content page.
-You can modify them from your workspace or at the Coop app.
+You can modify them from your workspace or interactively at your account.
+You can also post, update, download and delete any objects using the Coop module and methods (see examples below).

 1. Call the push() method on the object directly.